Preparing for your test

 Make sure you are ready to demonstrate your English

-of the test and the question types used, you can find the test
+the format of the test and the question types used, familiar yourself with the Test Specifications

+.
 3. Consider doing a practice test.
-Two volumes of Official IELTS
+Two volumes of Official IELTS Practice

 Know the IELTS rules and regulations